Babies with Spina Bifida

 - Alpha-Fetoprotein (AFP): A blood test that measures how much AFP, a protein produced by fetus, passes into the mother's bloodstream.
 High level of AFP is a possible indication that the baby might have spina bifida.

 - Ultrasound: A common test that looks at the baby in the uterus with a picture.
-In some cases, the physician is able to see whether the baby has spina bifida through an ultrasound.
+In some cases, the physician can see whether the baby has spina bifida through an ultrasound.
 The more severe types are more likely to be caught with this test.

 - Amniocentesis: The physician takes a small sample of the amniotic fluid surrounding the baby in the womb.
 If there are high levels of AFP in the fluid, it might mean that the baby has spina bifida.

 After Birth: In some cases, the physician might not be able to diagnose the condition until after the baby is born.
 This could be because the mother failed to receive prenatal care or the condition failed to show up on the ultrasound.
 Regardless, after birth, there is often a hairy patch of skin or a dimple on the baby's back.
 The doctor will use an image scan, including an X-ray, MRI, or CT to get a clearer view of the newborn's spine and bones.

 Doctors are uncertain as to what causes spina bifida.
 Similar to other birth defects, doctors believe both genetics and environmental factors play a role in causing spina bifida to occur in some babies.
 However, there are certain precautions women can take before and during pregnancy to lower the risk of having a baby with spina bifida.
 The precautions include: